 Contracts Officer, Optus

-“This is my third course with IIR and with each course I learn more about contracting processes and contract law.
+“This is my third course with Informa and with each course I learn more about contracting processes and contract law.
 I also feel like my learning from previous courses is refreshed.”

 Warranty Co-ordinator, Origin Energy

 “Good at engaging with students, terrific examples, well spoken, always has an answer.
 I would attend any ofhis courses.”

 Estimator Services Projects, Outotec Pty Ltd

 “Terry is a very engaging presenter and provides a rich array of examples to aid understanding.
 My experience with Informa was positive from beginning to end…Terry was an excellent presenter and the course content was well constructed and relevant.
 Terry took what was potentially a dry topic and brought it to life.”

 Project Manager, KBR